Billy-Rowden/Quiz-By-Billy/README.md

 ## Features

-This is a collection of javascript code that uses for loops, if statements, functions and objects to create a quiz for a user.
-It features multiple html files and js files.
+This is a collection of javascript code that uses for loops, if statements, functions, arrays, objects and other JS features to create a quiz for the user.
+It features multiple HTML files and JS files.

 ## Contributions